Tran-Dac-Thuong/e-commerce-laravel/README.md

 ## Installation Guide

 Open Mysql (Xampp) and run the attachment e_commerce.sql to create a database named e_commerce with available data.

+In terminal, type php artisan serve to run the project.